l-cadamuro/EFT_bbgg/README.md

 The input ntuples can be downloaded from : ``/eos/user/c/chlcheng/analysis/bbyy/VBF_optimization/preselected_h027_01_04_2022/outputs/h027_final_legacy/minitrees``.

-Then xml workspace description files are converted with the script ``modify_xml_cards.py``.
+Then xml workspace description files are converted running the script ``modify_xml_cards.py`` (no command line options needed, all is configured in the script body).
 This script uses the following input:

 - xml input cards (path set in the script)
 - Ai coefficient files (stored in ``coeff_files``)